tim-hardcastle/Pipefish/README.md

 ### As a server

-If you tell the hub `hub listen <path> <port>` then it will become a server: e.g. if you do `hub listen /foo 3333` and then open up a new terminal and do `curl -X POST -d '2 + 2' 'http://localhost:3333/foo'`, you should get the answer `4`.
+If you tell the hub `hub listen "<path>", <port>` then it will become a server: e.g. if you do `hub listen "/foo", 3333` and then open up a new terminal and do `curl -X POST -d '2 + 2' 'http://localhost:3333/foo'`, you should get the answer `4`.

 The hub also has capabilities for registering users and allowing admins to do role-based access management.
 This is not documented here: there are some rough edges I want to trim.